(8 min read)

 Agents involved: Snake Oil, Snake Oil Suppliers, and Snake Oil Traders

 David Taylor, CEO of Proctor & Gamble had enough, recently cutting $140m in budget with several agencies who were carelessly spending P&G’s money.
-“We’re not going to follow a formula of how much you spend,” he said, citing unjustified ad spending; often programmatic.
+“We’re not going to follow a formula of how much you spend,” he said, citing unjustified ad spending—often programmatic.
 This is the CEO of the largest advertiser in the U.S. starting to get smart to media agency negligence of epic proportions.
-Imagine the rebates P&G’s media agencies are receiving in behind-closed-doors or overseas transactions.
+Imagine the rebates P&G’s branding and media agencies are receiving in behind-closed-doors or overseas transactions.
 That’s a grim realization for any business.

 "We shut it down."